 Much like floods, your standard homeowners insurance does not include coverage for earthquakes.
 If you want to protect against the damage or losses stemming from an earthquake, you will need specialty earthquake insurance.
 Again, you need to understand how your insurer defines an earthquake.

 Maintenance or Workmanship Issues

-The point of your home insurance is to protect against the damages or losses caused by unexpected or uncontrollable events.
-Damage caused by negligence or poor workmanship is considered to be within your control and therefore is not covered.
+The point of your home insurance is to protect against the damages or losses caused by unexpected or uncontrollable events, not negligence or poor workmanship.
 Remember, your homeowners insurance is not a home maintenance or home warranty policy, it is for emergency situations only.

 Do you have more questions about your home insurance?
 Don’t hesitate to contact us at John Scott Insurance.
 Our dedicated team is ready to assist you with all your insurance needs.